marrakchino/neos/hello_world/README.md

 compilation process, linking, inspecting object files, ... ) in order to have a decent understanding of the process, and I learned many things.

-This directory is included only as an example.
+This directory is included only as an example:

+* The system prints ""Hello, world!" on a black screen and does nothing special.

+* The only noteworthy module is `screen` which drives the VGA output and prints to the screen.

+* This example is so rudimentary that there is no notion of process/task, scheduler, interrupts, time, keyboard/mouse driver whatsoever.

 ## Comments